ThreeSixtyGiving/standard/documentation/metadata.md

 This is the date when the file was last modified.
 This means the date should be updated each time the contents of the file are changed.
 This is important because if a user has several copies of the file, an accurate Modified date will quickly tell them which is the most recent one.

 This must be a full date in date-time format.
-See the Dates and Times section for further guidance on date and date-time formats.
+See the [Dates and Times section](https://standard.threesixtygiving.org/en/new-docs-style/reference/#dates-and-times) for further guidance on date and date-time formats.

 **Identifier**

 This is a unique identifier for the file.
-This can be
+This can be created using your publisher prefix and a sequential number if no other identifier is available.

 **Publisher:Identifier and Publisher:Name**

 The Publisher identifier is a globally unique identifier for this organisation.
-The Organisation Identifier Standard guidance explains how to create this Org ID.
+The [Organisation Identifier Standard guidance](https://standard.threesixtygiving.org/en/new-docs-style/identifiers/#organisation-identifier) explains how to create this Org ID.

 If the publisher is also the funding organisation described in the 360Giving grant data, the Org ID used will be the same.